 The Worst Day

-of our Life
+of Our Life

 Suicide does not end the suffering of one, rather it transfers and multiplies it to the survivors left behind.

 A tragedy with, an unparalleled ripple effect occurs when someone makes the choice to take their own life.
-The pain and heartache it leaves behind devastates breaks the hearts and crushes the spirits of families and friends who are left behind.
+The pain and heartache leaves behind devastates, breaks hearts and crushes the spirits of families and friends who are left behind.
 Whole communities of people are left with complicated grief and haunting questions.
 It sends a subtle, hopeless message that spreads through communities like ripples in a pond.